Skip to main content

 Growth hormone-releasing peptides (GHRPs) represent a class of compounds that primarily act as ghrelin receptor agonists.
 Ghrelin, often known as the “hunger hormone,” is an endogenous ligand for the growth hormone secretagogue receptor 1a (GHS-R1a), found abundantly in the pituitary and hypothalamus.
 When GHRPs bind to GHS-R1a, they activate intracellular signaling pathways, including the phospholipase C (PLC)-inositol trisphosphate (IP3)-calcium ion (Ca²⁺) pathway, leading to an increase in intracellular calcium and subsequent growth hormone release.

-A key characteristic of GHRPs is their ability to in a manner that often preserves the natural pulsatility, and they can even synergize with endogenous GHRH.
+A key characteristic of GHRPs is their ability to stimulate growth hormone release in a manner that often preserves the natural pulsatility, and they can even synergize with endogenous GHRH.
 This synergy suggests that GHRPs may enhance the responsiveness of somatotrophs to GHRH and suppress somatostatin activity, thereby amplifying the natural secretory bursts.
 For instance, studies have shown that GHRP-2 can increase growth hormone secretion through calcium influx and protein kinase C pathways, and its effect is additive with GHRH.

 The selectivity of certain GHRPs, such as Ipamorelin, is particularly noteworthy.
 Ipamorelin’s selective activation of GHS-R1a minimizes the release of other pituitary hormones like cortisol and prolactin, which can be a concern with less selective secretagogues.
 This targeted action contributes to a more favorable side effect profile, avoiding the unwanted physiological responses associated with elevated stress hormones.